Ivan Doroschuk: Musical career

 Doroschuk formed the Canadian new wave/synthpop group Men Without Hats in 1977, earning worldwide success with "The Safety Dance" in 1983 and "Pop Goes the World" in 1987.
 Men Without Hats started out as a new wave band, but the band's sound changed throughout the 1980s, adding more rock influence and transitioning to hard rock by the end of 1990.

 In 1997, recording under the name Ivan, he released a solo album, The Spell, followed by a 1999 tour to promote the album.

+Doroschuk provided the music for the 1997 TV movie "Platinum" and for the 1998 made-for-television science fiction films "Universal Soldier II: Brothers in Arms" and "Universal Soldier III: Unfinished Business" (with his name misspelled in the credits of both, lacking the letter "s").

 Doroschuk attempted to revive Men Without Hats in 2003 with his release of the band's comeback album No Hats Beyond This Point, but did not reform the group for a tour or live performances.
 The studio album used material originally intended for Doroschuk's unreleased second solo album Mote in God's Eye.
 Apart from a 2003 interview on VH1's True Spin, and a 2008 SOCAN Awards Gala where he was presented with an award for "The Safety Dance", Doroschuk made few public appearances during the 2000s.

 In 2010, a full revival and reformation of the group Men Without Hats took place, with Doroschuk recruiting three new members.
 In 2012, they released the album Love in the Age of War, in which Doroschuk returned the band to its early-1980s synthpop sound by creating an intentional follow-up album to 1982's Rhythm of Youth.